Futsal in the United States

-Along with soccer, the sport of futsal in the United States is a rapidly-growing phenomenon.
-There is currently only the National Futsal Premier League as professional futsal league in the United States, although many regions have their own leagues.
+Futsal in the United States is a growing phenomenon.
+As of 2026 only the National Futsal Premier League as professional futsal league in the United States.
+A number of regions have their own leagues.

 Futsal Across America has created developmental Futsal programs for schools, clubs and communities.
 The national team has placed runner-up in 1992 and third place in 1989 at the FIFA Futsal World Cup.